w3llschmidt/s0vz/README.md

 s0vz - BETA - use at your own risk!
 =========================================

-S0/Impulse to Volkszaehler 'RaspberryPI deamon'.
+S0/Impulse to Volkszaehler 'RaspberryPI daemon'.

 Version 0.2